allinard/stl_hrencounters/README.md

 # Formalizing Trajectories in Human-Robot Encounters via Probabilistic STL Inference
 Dataset and code to formalize trajectories in human-robot encounters via probabilistic STL inference

 ## Introduction

+We are interested in formalizing human trajectories in human-robot encounters.
+We consider a particular case where a human and a robot walk towards each other.
+A question that arises is whether, when, and how humans will deviate from their trajectory to avoid a collision.
+These human trajectories can then be used to generate socially acceptable robot trajectories.
+To model these trajectories, we propose this data drive algorithm to extract a formal specification expressed in Signal Temporal Logic with probabilistic predicates.
+We apply our method on trajectories collected through an online study where participants had to avoid colliding with a robot in a shared environment.

 ## Downloading sources